aravindpolepeddi/webservice/README.md

 - pull these changes (git pull upstream main)
 - After pulling push the changes to the remote main branch ("git push origin main")

+changes for new assignent:
+- added datsbase.js to connect to DB
+- added respective new endpoints
+- created table healthz in postgres

 TestCase:
 test cases written using jest and supertest.
  Two test cases; it matches the json response body and json response status code.

- test case also written as part to github actions (use curl to hit the heltz api)
+ test case also written as part to github actions (use curl to hit the helthz api)

  Tech Stack:
  * Node.js
  * Express.js
  * Jest
  * Github Actions
+ * prostgres (pg)